Managing Perceptions – A Special Challenge for Women Leaders

 An important quality that could fall by the way-side is also displaying one’s sense of humour at work.
 As a small note in Adam Grant’s ‘Think Again’ reveals, “If you choose to make fun of yourself out loud, there’s evidence that how people react depends on your gender.
 When men make self-deprecating jokes, they are seen as more capable leaders but when women do it, they are judged as less capable.
 Apparently, many people have missed the memo that if a woman pokes fun at herself, it’s not a reflection of incompetence or inadequacy.
 It a symbol of confident humility and wit.”

 It is only natural to carry oneself in a manner appropriate to the environment.
-What our research has thrown light on is this – when it comes to women leaders or even women in general, it takes a more conscious effort to manage perceptions.
+What our research has thrown light on is this – when it comes to Women Leadership Development or even women leaders or even women in general, it takes a more conscious effort to manage perceptions.
 Like the prime minister of Finland, they can’t seem to afford to let their worlds mix.

 The consequences can potentially damage all that they have worked for.